jr0senblum/jwalk/README.md

 [![Build Status](https://travis-ci.org/jr0senblum/jwalk.svg)](https://travis-ci.org/jr0senblum/jwalk)
 [![hex.pm version](https://img.shields.io/hexpm/v/jwalk.svg)](https://hex.pm/packages/jwalk)

-This work is somewhat of a re-write of [ej](https://github.com/seth/ej) but handles Map, EEP18 and Proplist representations of JSON - the type returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy) for example.
-It does not handle mochijson-style struct-in-tuple encoding.
+This work is inspired (stolen from) by [ej](https://github.com/seth/ej) but handles Map, EEP18 and Proplist representations of JSON - the type returned by [jsone](https://github.com/sile/jsone) or [jiffy](https://github.com/davisp/jiffy) for example.
+It does not handle mochijson-style struct-in-tuple encodings.
 Anything that is good about this is due to the contributors and maintainers of ej, anything bad is completely my fault.